 - Nobody wants to read an eight-page flame-war debating which cryptocurrency you love or hate.
 We may nip this in the bud if it is not going anywhere.

 - Spam and other commercial comments will not be tolerated.
-This will cause you to be added to the blacklist if there are repeat offences.
+This will cause you to be added to the blacklist if there are repeat offenses.
 All comments with links pass through moderation, so please be patient with moderators.

 - Comments that are relevant to the article are more likely to be accepted.

 - Please make sure your username and email are not offensive or overly promotional.
 These comments are more likely to enter the moderation queue before being accepted.

 - Do not copy/paste the same comment into every thread.